2023 Solar Incentives Guide for Petersburg, VA - Tax Credits & Rebates

 EcoWatch's Petersburg, VA Solar Incentives FAQs

-You can reduce your carbon footprint by 300 pounds of CO2 a year when you install solar panels.
+You can reduce your carbon footprint by 300 pounds of CO2 annually when you switch to solar panels.
 This adds up to around 6,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.
+In addition, solar power is a renewable energy source, meaning that making the switch reduces the drain on our planet's resources.

 How long until the federal solar tax credit ends?